-The purpose of SQL Server index is pretty much the same as in its distant relative – the book index – it allows you to get to the information quickly, but instead of navigating through the book, it indexes a SQL Server database.
+The purpose of the SQL Server index is pretty much the same as in its distant relative – the book index – it allows you to get to the information quickly, but instead of navigating through the book, it indexes a SQL Server database.

 SQL Server indexes are created on a column level in both tables and views.
 Its aim is to provide a “quick to locate” data based on the values within indexed columns.
 If an index is created on the primary key, whenever a search for a row of data based on one of the primary key values is performed, the SQL Server will locate searched value in the index, and then use that index to locate the entire row of data.
-This means that the SQL Server does not have to perform a full table scan when searching for particular row, which is much more performance intensive task –consuming more time, and using more SQL Server resources.
+This means that the SQL Server does not have to perform a full table scan when searching for a particular row, which is much more performance intensive task –consuming more time and using more SQL Server resources.

 Relational indexes can be created even before there is data in the specified table, or even on tables and views in another database.

 CREATE INDEX MyIndex ON MyTable (Column1);

 More on CREATE INDEX Transact-SQL can be found on the MSDN.